- A quick glance at what nibbler tool to use

 - Save time being a cordless model, as running leads over a roof is annoying.

-- More expensive than a plugin model, with less power also.
+- More expensive than a plugin model, with less power too.

-- Need to get battery’s and a charger if you don’t already have them.
+- Need to get batteries and a charger if you don’t already have one.

 Best nibbler drill attachment